LeRoy Gardner Jr.

 caught up in the scandal involving NCAA rules violations in the late 1980s.
 Football coach Lou Holtz, Gardner said, had given him $500 for a football player.
 Gardner alleged that he was told "point-blank to lie," but when the time came to talk to NCAA investigators, he told the truth.

 Years after the scandal, Gardner returned to the University and was a professor in the General College department, focusing on multicultural relations.
-Gardner, 61, was diagnosed with lung cancer in December 2007 and died September 6, 2008 at Our Lady of Good Counsel in St. Paul, Minnesota.
+Gardner, 61, was diagnosed with lung cancer in December 2007 and died September 6, 2008, at Our Lady of Good Counsel in St. Paul, Minnesota.

 Gardner was married to Claudia Wallace-Gardner for 27 years.
 They had four children.
-He was a spiritual man and loved his family.
-He loved fishing and later in life took up golfing.
-He was a regular at Theodore Wirth Golf Course in Minneapolis and enjoyed the outdoors immensely.
-He is missed by a wide community of former students, family, colleagues, and friends.